Tolmeitha (Aodirsiyah)

 in the years 262 (or 251) and 365 AD.
 They say they have documents

-which confirms the existence of the earthquakes in those years.
+which confirm the existence of the earthquakes in those years.
 The

 treasure was found in a small house which was destroyed by the earthquake,